dstmrk/kanso/README.md

 - Vulnerability reporting process
 - Security best practices

-**Never commit credentials or secrets.** Kanso stores credentials in encrypted user storage, not in files or environment variables.
+**Never commit credentials or secrets.** Kanso stores credentials securely in encrypted browser storage.

 ---

 ## 📄 License

 This project is licensed under the **MIT License** - see the [LICENSE](./LICENSE) file for details.

----

-## 🙏 Acknowledgments

-- Inspired by Japanese aesthetics and the principle of *Kanso* (simplicity)
-- Built with modern Python tooling for developer experience
-- Designed for calm, mindful financial tracking

 ---